0b0bby0/wxEditor/README.md

 wxEditor
 ========

 A barebones gui text editor.
-Written in python, using wxWidgets.
+Written in python, using wxPython.